foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_2d.rst

    ..
 ..

+Result
+^^^^^^

+These functions only modify the memory pointed by ``out.data.mem`` field.
+It is assumed that all the rest fields of ``out`` tensor are properly populated to be used in calculations and are not modified by the kernel.

-Depending on the debug level (see section :ref:`err_codes`) this function might perform a parameter check and return the result as an ``mli_status`` code as described in section :ref:`kernl_sp_conf`.
+Depending on the debug level (see section :ref:`err_codes`) these functions might perform a parameter check and return the result as an ``mli_status`` code as described in section :ref:`kernl_sp_conf`.